 Your wheelbase and cockpit combination determines which dashboards mount cleanly versus requiring adapter brackets.
 Simucube 2 Pro and MiGE-based systems work perfectly with Grid DDU5, Apex GT3R (with bracket), and most premium displays using the 70mm mounting standard.
 Fanatec Podium wheelbases benefit from Fanatec-specific dashboards that integrate with the existing mounting points.

 Budget allocation should prioritise brightness over resolution if you’re racing in bright rooms.
-The £380 Grid DDU5 with 500-nit brightness provides better visibility than £600+ displays with higher resolution but only 250-nit panels.
+The Grid DDU5 with its high-brightness Vocore panel provides better visibility than £600+ displays with higher resolution but dim 250-nit screens.
 For dark room setups or VR users adding ambient lighting, prioritise resolution and consider OLED options.

 Time investment matters more than most buyers anticipate.
 DIY builds save £200-300 but consume 10-15 hours including research, ordering, assembly, troubleshooting, and profile configuration.
 Commercial units arrive ready to mount with proven reliability and warranty support.
 For first-time DDU buyers, commercial makes sense.
 For electronics enthusiasts who enjoy Arduino projects and 3D printing, DIY provides rewarding learning experiences.